bedrock-apis/env-typescript/README.md

 - Generate a basic set of methods and properties for each global class.
 - Compare and extend these definitions against TypeScript’s standard global types.
-- Continuously update with contributions and new engine features.
+- Continuously update with help of contributions.

 ## Contributing